 However, cell phones can be stolen, lost or damaged by accident – which isn’t covered by a manufacturer’s warranty.
 Mobile phone insurance policies fill in where your warranty ends.
 If you have a high-end model, coverage for loss and damage especially makes sense.

-Insurance for mobile phones – when it is included in your homeowner’s policy – is likely not enough to replace your phone.
-The typical HO-3 homeowners policy insures all direct physical losses of all personal property listed in Coverage C of the policy document.
-The only condition is that a covered peril needs to be the cause for loss.
+Insurance for mobile phones – when it is included in your homeowners policy – is probably not enough to replace your phone.
+A typical HO-3 homeowners policy insures all direct physical losses of all personal property listed in Coverage C of the policy document.
+The only condition is that a covered peril needs to be the cause for the loss.